AJtheDeMoN/CS204-Project/README.txt

 For running programme:
 	First, make sure tkinter library is installed for python GUI.
 	Then, open terminal and run following instructions:

 	$cd src
 	$python3 gui_main.py

+	You will get your desired output on the GUI.